BR Standard Class 4 2-6-0 76084: Preservation

 In October 1974 members of a preservation group from Sheffield spent a working weekend at Woodham Brothers scrapyard at Barry Island with a view to purchasing 76084 for preservation.
 They painted it in red primer to prevent further corrosion as it stood out in the yard.
 The preservation attempt failed and it remained at Barry Island for a further eight years, until 1982.
 Over the years, as space was becoming tight, 76084 was moved down the siding right towards the buffers and as time passed it was stripped of various parts as Woodhams became a valuable source of steam locomotive spares.
 In 1982 it was purchased by a preservationist for £7,500, and in January 1983 76084 left Woodhams for South Leverton.
 It had spent 14 years and four months in South Wales, and was the 143rd locomotive to leave the yard.

 It was placed in its owner's back garden and was given a cosmetic makeover.
 In the 1990s its owner died and its future became uncertain.
 It was later purchased by what became the 76084 Locomotive Company and was moved to Morpeth where restoration was carried out.
 76084 is now based on the North Norfolk Railway.

 76084 returned to steam in May 2013 and returned to traffic in July 2013 after a 16 year restoration costing £750,000.
 Main line safety technologies - TPWS Mark IV, OTMR and GSM-R - were fitted and tested after raising a further £100,000 from shareholders and supporters.
 The engine worked its first charter train on 25 February 2017, the tour being the Railway Touring Company's Buxton Spa Express which it double headed with 45690 Leander.

 It was withdrawn in December 2023 when its boiler certificate expired.
 As of February 2025, tenders for 76084's overhaul were being assessed.
 Due to lack of interest in 76084 from charter companies and restriction is main line use due to the locomotive being vacuum braked, it will not be re-certified for running on Network Rail metals.
+An agreement was signed between the North Norfolk Railway and 76084's owners in June 2026 for the locomotive to be overhauled at Weybourne Locomotive Works which is expected to cost £400,000 and take 2 years to complete.
+Following its overhaul 76084 will remain at the North Norfolk Railway.